ledimestari/homeassistant-storj-integration/README.md

 - Estimated earning this month
 - Held back this month
 - Gross total this month
+- Average online score of all satellites

 each sensor uses the first six characters of the Node ID as a prefix to the key value, e.g. ```sensor.abc123_disk_use_percentage```.

 Potential features missing for now:

-- Suspension, Audit and Online scores for each satellite
+- Suspension, Audit and Online scores for each satellite separate
 - Total payout history
 - Disk space overused
 - Time since last contact